 How addiction distorts reality

 That memory storeroom contains a filing cabinet that is littered with the amazing highs you’ve had and all the ways the drug has seemingly helped you deal with difficult emotions and situations.
-There are also memories of how miserable you’ve always felt when you’ve tried to quit the drug in the past.

 Once the brain has reviewed these memories and made the assumption that indulging is a good thing to do, it sends a powerful message up to your conscious mind that says, “Do it now, go on…have another drink, another line…it’ll make you feel better just like all those times in the past…”